WGR

 WGR (550 AM) is a commercial radio station licensed to serve Buffalo, New York.
-Owned by Audacy, Inc., its studios and offices are located on Corporate Parkway in Amherst, and the transmitter site—utilized by WGR and co-owned WWKB—is in Hamburg.
+Owned by Audacy, Inc., its studios and offices are located on Corporate Parkway in Amherst, and the transmitter site—used by WGR and co-owned WWKB—is in Hamburg.

-In addition to a standard analog transmission, WGR is relayed by WKSE's second HD subchannel, and is available online via Audacy.

 Programming

-WGR has a sports format.
+WGR has a sports radio format.
 The station targets a key demographic of men 25 to 54 years old.
-It had the highest Nielsen Ratings of any station in the Buffalo market among that demographic as of autumn 2018.
-Jeremy White hosts the morning-drive show, followed by The Extra Point Show with Sal Capaccio and Joe DiBiase while middays are split between two daily talk shows produced by Pegula Sports and Entertainment: Sabres Live with Brian Duff and Martin Biron, and One Bills Live with Chris Brown and Steve Tasker.
-Afternoons are hosted by Mike Schopp and Chris "Bulldog" Parker, while Zach Jones hosts The Nightcap in early evenings.CBS Sports Radio programming airs in late-night, overnights and on weekends.
+It had the highest Nielsen ratings of any station in the Buffalo market among that demographic as of autumn 2018.

+Jeremy White hosts the morning-drive show with Joe DiBiase, followed by The Extra Point Show with Sal Capaccio.

+Mid-days are split between two daily talk shows produced by Pegula Sports and Entertainment: Sabres Live with Brian Duff and Martin Biron, and One Bills Live with Chris Brown and Steve Tasker or Maddy Glab.

+Afternoons are hosted by Mike Schopp and Chris "Bulldog" Parker, while Zach Jones hosts The Nightcap in early evenings.
+CBS Sports Radio programming airs in late-night, overnights and on weekends.
 Both Sabres Live and One Bills Live are also carried on television through MSG Western New York.

-WGR serves as the flagship outlet for: the professional football Buffalo Bills Radio Network, with John Murphy and Steve Tasker calling all games on-site; the professional Sabres Hockey Network, with Rick Jeanneret, Dan Dunleavy and Rob Ray calling games on-site; and the professional box lacrosse Buffalo Bandits, with John Gurtler and Randy Mearns calling games on-site.
+WGR serves as the flagship outlet for: the professional football Buffalo Bills Radio Network, with Chris Brown and Eric Wood calling all games on-site; the professional Sabres Hockey Network, with Dan Dunleavy and Rob Ray calling games on-site; and the professional box lacrosse Buffalo Bandits, with John Gurtler and Randy Mearns calling games on-site.
 The MSG Network also uses this feed as the announcers for the game.